 Nothing in this [Standing Order] entitles a local authority or committee to rescind or amend a decision made under a delegation authorising the making of a decision by a committee, a subcommittee, or another subordinate decision-making body."

-2.7.5 Committees and A committees and Reference decision-making bodies must have Terms of Reference
+2.8.5 Committees and subordinate decision-making bodies must have Terms of Reference

 A committee must have, and operate within, a prescribed Terms of Reference.